ckdenouden/AVO-NG/Readme.md

 AVO-NG uses vanilla weathers for its weather mod and the Lux suite for lighting improvements.
 As a result, if you wish to change the ENB you will need to bear that in mind.

 A range of ENB's are included to allow you to easily swap between them to find your preferred style.
+For more details on how to change it, please see [Adding mods to AVONG](https://github.com/The-Animonculory/AVO-NG/blob/main/Adding%20mods%20to%20AVONG.md#changing-the-graphical-post-processing).

 **NOTE!**: Screenshots save to `Overwrite/Root`.